 Sixers takeaways: Ugly start continues, Jared McCain's consistency, and more

-The 76ers are off to their third worst start since the beginning of The Process era.
-Jared McCain has emerged as the Sixers’ most consistent player at this moment.
+The 76ers are off to their third-worst start since the beginning of The Process era.
+Rookie Jared McCain has emerged as the Sixers’ most consistent player.
 But Monday night will be remembered for the Sixers blowing a golden opportunity against the banged up and tired Miami Heat in a 106-89 loss.

-The 76ers are off to their third worst start since the beginning of The Process era.
-Jared McCain has emerged as the Sixers’ most consistent player at this moment.
+The 76ers are off to their third-worst start since the beginning of The Process era.
+Rookie Jared McCain has emerged as the Sixers’ most consistent player.
 But Monday night will be remembered for the Sixers blowing a golden opportunity against the banged up and tired Miami Heat in a 106-89 loss.

 Horrible start to season